Rediscover Britain’s Forgotten Plant Heritage

 “This is a brilliant little book.
 Absolutely stuffed with information about so many of our native plants, and how to use them in cooking and medicine.
 Fantastic for forest school too – if our children see the wider value in our natural environment they are much more likely to respect and care for it.” – Mrs. L. A. O’Sullivan

-Robin Harford is a plant forager, ethnobotanical researcher and wild food educator.
+Robin Harford is a plant-based forager, ethnobotanical researcher and wild food educator.

-He established his wild food foraging school in 2008, and his foraging courses were recently voted #1 in the country by BBC Countryfile.
+He has published numerous foraging guide books.
+He established his foraging school in 2008.
+His foraging courses were recently voted #1 in the country by BBC Countryfile.

-He is the creator of eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.
+Robin is also the creator of eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.

-Robin has travelled extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and his work has taken him to Africa, India, SE Asia, Europe and the USA.
+He has travelled extensively documenting and recording the traditional and local uses of wild plants in indigenous cultures, and his work has taken him to Africa, India, SE Asia, Europe and the USA.